Badner Bahn: Route

-Starting from the Vienna State Opera, the service uses the tracks of Vienna's tram network as far as the Schedifkaplatz tram stop in the Meidling district, including parts of a pre-metro tram tunnel.
+Starting from the Vienna State Opera, the service uses the tracks of Vienna's tram network as far as the Schedifkaplatz tram stop in the Meidling district, including parts of a tram tunnel.
 From Schedifkaplatz to Leesdorf in Baden and between Leesdorf and Josefsplatz, the train service has its own infrastructure, 25 km of double-track light rail and 2 km of tram line, respectively.
 These tracks are owned and maintained by Wiener Lokalbahnen.

 Since 14 December 2014, there is a new train station at the state clinical center (Landesklinikum) in Baden.
 Despite its addition to the route, the length of a journey could be kept at 62 minutes.

+From April until November 2024, trains will be diverted from their normal northern terminus due to construction.
+During this time, trains end at Quartier Belvedere station, near Wien Hauptbahnhof.

 Rolling stock

-Most trainsets currently in use are class 100 high-floor units built between 1979 and 1993 by Simmering-Graz-Pauker.
-26 of these were ordered, and 2 discharged in 2010 because of problems obtaining replacement parts.
-Although it would be technically possible to use trains consisting of up to three class 100 units, there are currently only single-unit and double-unit trains.
-Additionally, there are 14 low-floor class 400 units built between 2000 and 2010 by Bombardier in operation (often as double-unit trains with a class 100 unit).